-I’m not always very happy with the driving directions that I get from one of the mapping services on the web, and this was something of a challenge, because the trip would pretty much be a big triangle – Point A to Point B (Plymouth Meeting Mall) to Point C (King of Prussia Mall) to Point A.
+I’m not always delighted with the driving directions that I get from one of the mapping services on the web, and this was something of a challenge because the trip would pretty much be a big triangle – Point A to Point B (Plymouth Meeting Mall) to Point C (King of Prussia Mall) to Point A.

-I pretty much had to plot three sets of courses, and try it in at least three mapping programs, until I got some customized travel directions that seemed like they would work best.
-At some point it went from challenging to painful.
+I pretty much had to plot three sets of courses and try it in at least three mapping programs until I got some customized travel directions that seemed like they would work best.
+Then, at some point, it went from challenging to painful.